 Whenever Bonds are to be redeemed, the Trustee shall give notice of the redemption of the Bonds in the name of the Authority which notice shall specify: (i) the Bonds to be redeemed and the date such Bonds were issued, their maturity date and interest rate (ii) the numbers and other distinguishing marks of the Bonds to be redeemed, including CUSIP numbers; (iii) the redemption date; (iv) the Redemption Price; (v) of each such Bond, the principal amount thereof to be redeemed; (vi) the date of publication, if any of the notice of redemption; (vii) that such Bonds will be redeemed at the principal corporate trust office of the Trustee giving the address thereof and the name and telephone number of a representative of the Trustee to whom inquiries may be directed; and (viii) that no representation is made as to the correctness of the CUSIP number either as printed on the Bonds or as contained in such notice and that an error in a CUSIP number as printed on a Bond or as contained in such notice shall not affect the validity of the proceedings for redemption.
 Such notice shall further state that on such date there shall become due and payable upon each Bond to be redeemed the Redemption Price thereof, together with interest accrued and unpaid to the redemption date, and that, from and after such date, payment having been made or provided for, interest thereon shall cease to accrue.
-Such notice shall be given by mailing a copy of such notice, first-class mail, postage prepaid, not less than thirty (30) days prior to the redemption date for Bonds, other than Variable Interest Rate Bonds, and not less than fifteen (15) days prior to the redemption date for Variable Interest Rate Bonds, to the registration books.
-If directed in writing by an Authorized Officer of the Authority, the Trustee shall also give notice by publication once in an Authorized Newspaper, such publication to be not less than fifteen (15) days prior to the redemption date for Bonds, other than Variable Interest Rate Bonds, other than Variable Interest Rate Bonds, such notice by publication once in an Authorized Newspaper, such publication to be not less than fifteen (15) days prior to the redemption date for Bonds, other than Variable Interest Rate Bonds, and not less than fifteen (15) days prior to the redemption date for Bonds, other than Variable Interest Rate Bonds, and not less than fifteen (15) days prior to the redeemed, at not less than thirty (30) days prior to the redeemption date for Bonds, other than Variable Interest Rate Bonds, and not less than fifteen (15) days prior to the redemption date for Bonds, other than Variable Interest Rate Bonds, and not less than fifteen (15) days prior to the redemption date for Variable Interest Rate Bonds, but such publication shall not be a condition precedent to such redemptio
+Such notice shall be given by mailing a copy of such notice, first-class mail, postage prepaid, not less than thirty (30) days prior to the redemption date for Bonds, other than Variable Interest Rate Bonds, and not less than fifteen (15) days prior to the redemption date for Variable Interest Rate Bonds, to the owners of any registered Bonds which are to be redeemed, at their last known addresses, if any, appearing on the registration books.
+If directed in writing by an Authorized Officer of the Authority, the Trustee shall also give notice by publication once in an Authorized Newspaper, such publication to be not less than thirty (30) days prior to the redemption date for Bonds, other than Variable Interest Rate Bonds, and not less than fifteen (15) days prior to the redemption date for Variable Interest Rate Bonds, but such publication shall not be a condition precedent to such redemption, and failure to so publish any such notice shall not affect the validity of the proceedings for the redemption of the Bonds.